DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/04-pfsense-syslog.md

     indexer --> dashboard
 ```

 The syslog transport travels VLAN 99-internal from `10.10.99.1` (pfSense) to `10.10.99.10:514` (wazuh-srv).
-Three independent defense layers filter this path: UFW at the OS level restricts by source IP, the `<remote>` block in `ossec.conf` applies `allowed-ips` at the Wazuh application layer, and `local_ip` binds the listener to a specific interface.
+Three independent defense layers filter this path: UFW at the OS level restricts by source IP, the `<remote>` block in `ossec.conf` applies `allowed-ips` at the Wazuh application layer.
 Once received, events pass through the custom decoder, are stored in the archives (both text and JSON formats), and are shipped by Filebeat to the OpenSearch indexer where they become searchable via the `wazuh-archives-*` index pattern.

 ---